kettubot/kettu-docs/Guides/Setting up lockchannel.md

 - Make sure your staff and bot roles have the permissions Kettu revokes so they can continue to function normally during a lockdown.

 - Kettu will only restore permissions it revoked when the lock server command was run.
-It will not enable permissions that where previously not enabled.
+It will not enable permissions that were previously not enabled.

 ### Still need help?